Aristides’ Atelier isn’t just a studio: it’s a family, way of life, and the school you’ve always dreamed about.

 Aristides Atelier Student Exhibitions at the Maryhill Museum

-For the second consecutive year, Alumni and current students from the Aristides Atelier are exhibiting at the prestigious Maryhill Museum of Art in Goldendale WA.
-Presented in collaboration with Aristides Atelier at Gage Academy of Art in Seattle, this exhibition examines importance of developing drawing skills, as well as understanding drawing as a finished art form.
+For the second consecutive year, Alumni and current students from the Aristides Atelier exhibited at the prestigious Maryhill Museum of Art in Goldendale WA and was viewed by over 7,400 visitors.
+Presented in collaboration with Aristides Atelier at Gage Academy of Art in Seattle, this exhibition examined the importance of developing drawing skills, as well as understanding drawing as a finished art form.

 How the Atelier works.